krishnageethika/certified-kubernetes-administrator-course/docs/02-Core-Concepts/14-ReplicaSets.md

 ## Labels and Selectors
 #### What is the deal with Labels and Selectors?
 Why do we label pods and objects in kubernetes?
+- There could be hundreds of other pods in the cluster running different applications.
+This is where labelling of our pods during creation comes in handy.
+We can now provide these labels as a filter of Replica Set.
+Under the Selector section we use matchLabels filter and provide the same label that we used while creating the pods.
+This way the Relicaset knows which pods to monitor.
+Same concept of Labels and Selectors is used through out the K8's.

   ![labels](../../images/labels.PNG)